deathworlders/online/content/book/deathworlders/chapter-07-tensions.md

 “Mission Control, *Pandora*, checkpoint reached.”

 “Nicely done.
-ESDAR has you on target to a...
-0.3% deviation.”
+ESDAR has you on target to a...0.3% deviation.”

 “My compliments to navigation!”
 She could already hear the applause in the background.